renetal/website/blogs/improvement-tips-boost-efficiency-rental-business-2020.md

 Equipment service is another task that needs to be dealt with effectively, as it adds to the profit and loss statement, and your accountant may be very curious to know the specifics of the equipment – cost levels, weekly and monthly.
 The staff should always have a list of the equipment that is due for maintenance, and the software that you are using to handle business operations should alert users if any of the maintenance dates fall between the rental period.

 ## Daily Tasks
 Keeping track of the internal tasks that should be completed just before the pick-up date can be easily missed due to the high volume of orders during the peak season.
 Some inventory assets require a special set of checks before or after being returned from the customer.
-Or, in some cases , the customer may have a very special requirement that you need to comply with before you pick up the rental order.
+Or, in some cases, the customer may have a very special requirement that you need to comply with before you pick up the rental order.

 The rental management software should have the built-in ability to create and assign tasks to the customer's rental order and assign them to the respective crew - so they can be easily tracked and managed.

 ## Track Rental Orders
-If the rental operation is a manual where you need to track orders on excel sheets, whiteboards, labeling system or even maintain bill books-these approaches could be resource hungry which may be more error prone to double booking or overbooking on certain occasions.
+If the rental operation is a manual where you need to track orders on excel sheets, whiteboards, labelling system or even maintain bill books-these approaches could be resource hungry which may be more error-prone to double booking or overbooking on certain occasions.

-But there is also a smarter way to do this by tracking orders in a sophisticated rental management software that can help you track orders by automating most of the hard work with the least effort possible.
+But there is also a smarter way to do this by tracking orders in sophisticated rental management software that can help you track orders by automating most of the hard work with the least effort possible.

+Click here to [download](https://renetal.com/pdfs/efficiency-tips-rental-business.pdf) the printable version of this article.

 **In order to significantly improve the efficiency of the rental business, it is worth considering implementing the rental software that works and can be a lot simpler than you think.
 [Get in touch](https://renetal.com/contact-us) with us and we would be happy to listen to your pain points and advise you on the solution you need.**

-***If you enjoyed reading this article, please don't forget to share it.***
+***If you enjoyed reading this article, please don't forget to share it.***"